 Application period The Application period for CS master’s programme opens once a year.
-The next application period, for academic year 2017-2018, begins on 15 December, 2016 and ends on 25 January, 2017.
-For your application package to be considered, it should be received at the latest by the last day of the application period.
-New students commence their studies at the end of August of the academic year to which they have applied.
+The next application period, for academic year 2020-2021, begins on 2 December 2019 and ends on 3 January 2020.
+New students commence their studies at the end of August (or in the beginning of September) of the academic year to which they have applied.

-CS discipline and application route The CS master’s degree programme is organised by three schools within Aalto University: School of Arts, Design and Architecture, School of Business, and School of Engineering.
+CS discipline and application route The CS master’s degree programme is organised by the following schools within Aalto University: School of Arts, Design and Architecture, School of Business, School of Chemical Engineering, School of Engineering.
 The eligibility criteria, application requirements and the route taken for submitting your application depends on your background and the CS discipline to which you are applying.
-The following table indicates the CS disciplines and organising departments related to your background field of study.
-For specific information on each CS discipline’s application requirements please see the next section.

 |Applicant’s background/field of study||CS discipline/Application route||Organising department|